-For instance, retail companies use data entry clerks to compile into lists: customers, sales prices, or outstanding amounts owed, due dates, and payments made.
+For instance, retail companies use data entry clerks to compile lists: of customers, sales prices, or outstanding amounts owed, due dates, and payments made.
 You might enter the names, phone numbers, and addresses (mailing, physical, or email) of customers, clients, vendors, or others involved with the business.

 Data entry makes an ideal job where you work alone because you can perform your work from home or even other remote locales with internet access.
-If you choose to work from outside the house or the employer’s office, verify the employer or person you contract does not object.
+If you choose to work from outside the house or the employer’s office, verify the employer or person you contract with does not object.
 Performing data entry over public Wi-Fi networks might expose sensitive data to the risk of exposure.
 If you work at home, make sure your network is secure.

 How much you can make

 On a full-time basis, data entry workers earn on a median basis of $33,490 per year.
 However, you can use data entry as a part-time gig.
-Many reputable sites advertise data entry jobs, and many companies rely on independent contractors as a cost-cutting measure which increases your opportunities.
+Many reputable sites advertise data entry jobs, and many companies rely on independent contractors as a cost-cutting measure that increases your opportunities.

 6. Dog Sitting

 Imagine you have planned the perfect get-away.
 Unfortunately, you cannot take your dog, and you prefer not to leave your furry best friend alone or at a shelter.

 The solution?
 Professional dog sitters.
 These service providers watch, walk, feed, and care for dogs and other animals for clients who have extended trips or want their animals to receive care while at work or on vacation.
 The increasing demand for dog sitting can afford you an opportunity to earn extra money as a side gig or as a long-term business.